About

 MIT Press publication

-Two-volume hardcover edition forthcoming from MIT Press.
-22,800+ GitHub stars.
-95+ contributors.
-40+ universities across six continents.
+Two-volume hardcover edition forthcoming.
+Thousands of GitHub stars, 95+ contributors, and 50+ universities across five continents.
 The open-source edition remains free — always.

-Whether you are a student, educator, researcher, or engineer — there is a place for you in this community.
+Whether you are a student, educator, researcher, or engineer — dive in.